lacomaofficial/Pytorch-Regressor-fMRI/README.md

 # Functional Connectivity Regressor

 This project aims to predict age based on functional connectivity derived from fMRI data using a deep learning approach by analyzing fMRI data during movie watching.
 The project leverages functional connectivity matrices extracted from fMRI data as input features for a neural network regressor.
+The experiment uses the Developmental fMRI Dataset, which consists of fMRI scans of children (ages 3-13) and young adults (ages 18-39) while they watched movies.
+This dataset is ideal for demonstrating how machine learning models can be trained to classify participants based on brain connectivity patterns.

-## Project Overview
+## Results

-This project focuses on analyzing functional connectivity patterns derived from fMRI data using machine learning techniques.
-Functional connectivity refers to the temporal correlation between spatially distinct brain regions, providing insights into how different brain areas work together.

 ### 1. **Precuneus Superior – Superior Fornix and Isthmus** (Importance: 0.474181)